 In the afternoon, local authority delegates took part in a workshop which explored how local authorities can frame an English circular economy strategy post-Brexit.
 The outcome of this workshop will be a written report, including 10 messages for government, which NLWA will use to feedback on the Mayor’s forthcoming London Environment Strategy.

 The 88 invited guests included elected members and officers from regional and local authorities, and regional and national third and private sector organisations.

 The event also sparked a great deal of activity on social media, with posts appearing on 7,000 people’s Twitter feeds within a 24 hour period.
-A full summary report of the 2017 North London Waste Prevention Exchange will be produced and available to download from this web page.
+A full summary report of the 2017 North London Waste Prevention Exchange is available to download here.